Introduction: Paris After Dark

 Harry’s Bar: Historic Institution

-The bar maintains its belle époque aesthetic with dark wood paneling, brass fixtures, and Belle Époque lighting.
-The cocktail menu focuses on classics and signature drinks.
-Most cocktails cost €17-€22.
-The atmosphere is sophisticated but welcoming; you don’t need to be a regular or particularly well-dressed to be served well.
-The bar attracts a mix of tourists, business travelers, and Parisians.
-Arrive early (before 9pm) or book a table to avoid standing-room-only conditions, especially on weekends.
+The room still wears its belle époque look: dark wood paneling, brass fittings, period lighting.
+The menu sticks to classics and house signatures, with most cocktails landing at €17-€22.
+It’s sophisticated but not snobbish, you don’t need to be a regular or sharply dressed to get good service, and the crowd is a mix of tourists, business travelers, and Parisians.
+One tip: come before 9pm or book a table, or you’ll be standing all night, especially on weekends.

 Little Red Door: Modern Craft Cocktails

-Candelaria operates a masterclass in hidden-bar marketing.
-The venue is disguised as a small taqueria at 52 Rue de Saintonge in the Mar&ais.
-You literally walk through the taqueria counter and into a speakeasy-style cocktail bar hidden in the back.
-The surprise element is part of the charm.
-Once inside, you find an intimate bar with skilled bartenders, creative cocktails, and an underground atmosphere.
+Candelaria runs a masterclass in the disguised bar.
+At 52 Rue de Saintonge in the Marais, it presents as a tiny taqueria, and you walk straight past the taco counter and through to a speakeasy hidden in the back.
+The surprise is the whole charm.
+Once you’re in, you find a small room, skilled bartenders, inventive drinks, and a proper underground feel.

 No Entry: Under Pink Mamma Restaurant

-No Entry bar operates beneath the popular Pink Mamma restaurant in the Mar&ais at 50 Rue Charlot.
-The speakeasy concept continues the hidden-bar trend, with entry through an unassuming doorway that leads to a basement bar styled as a Prohibition-era speak.
-The design emphasizes intimate, dim lighting and vintage cocktail aesthetics.
-Bartenders create craft cocktails with quality spirits and fresh ingredients.
+No Entry sits beneath the popular Pink Mamma restaurant in the Marais at 50 Rue Charlot.
+Same hidden-bar playbook: an unmarked door leads down to a basement styled like a Prohibition speak, all dim corners and vintage detailing.
+The bartenders work with good spirits and fresh ingredients, and the craft shows.

 Luxury Hotel Bars

-Bar Hemingway at the Ritz Paris (Place Vendôme): The Ritz’s iconic bar was frequented by Ernest Hemingway and remains a bastion of classic elegance.
-The bar focuses on exceptional cocktails in an intimate, mahogany-paneled room.
-Dress code is enforced (no casual clothing).
-Reservations are essential.
-This is quintessential old-world Paris luxury.
+Bar Hemingway at the Ritz Paris (Place Vendôme): The Ritz’s famous bar, a Hemingway haunt, is still a temple to classic elegance.
+The focus is exceptional cocktails in a snug, mahogany-paneled room.
+The dress code is enforced (nothing casual), and reservations are essential.
+This is old-world Paris luxury, full stop.

-Les Ambassadeurs at Hôtel de Crillon (Place de la Concorde): One of Paris’s most prestigious hotels contains this spectacular bar overlooking Place de la Concorde.
-Crystal chandeliers, gilt mirrors, and classical elegance create an atmospheregn of timeless refinement.
-Cocktails are expertly prepared by world-class bartenders.
+Les Ambassadeurs at Hôtel de Crillon (Place de la Concorde): One of the most prestigious hotels in Paris houses this spectacular bar overlooking the Place de la Concorde.
+Crystal chandeliers, gilt mirrors, classical proportions, the whole timeless package, with cocktails built by world-class bartenders.

 Jazz Clubs & Live Music Venues